Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

 ------------------------------------------------------

-Within currently running simulation functions, the :doc:`Executor<../executor/overview>` has been used to launch simulations based on points from the CWP Persistent generator, and has entered a routine to loop and check for signals from the Manager::
+Within currently running simulation functions, the :doc:`Executor<../executor/overview>` has been used to launch simulations based on points from the simple regression generator, and has entered a routine to loop and check for signals from the Manager::

     H_o = np.zeros(H.shape[0], dtype=sim_specs['out'])